Sugar Creek Slavic Festival: Activities

 For those who live for competition, the festival holds an annual Kielbasa eating contest to see who will be crowned that year's Kielbasa King or Queen.
-It will also hold the first Miss Czech-Slovak Missouri Pageant for young women to proudly represent their heritage while competing for the crown.
+It is also home to the Miss Czech-Slovak Missouri Pageant for young women to proudly represent their heritage while competing for a chance to represent the state at the annual Miss Czech-Slovak US Pageant in Wilber, Nebraska.

-Crafts are also a big part of what the festival is all about.
-Visitors are able to see, touch, and take home a piece of Slavic history and culture.
-From the museum display of artifacts to hand-painted Ukrainian eggs, Baltic amber, and imported crystal you'll discover the beauty and wonder of the Slavic culture.
+Folk are and fashion are also on display at the festival Visitors are able to see and take home a piece of Slavic history and culture.
+From the museum display of artifacts to hand-painted Ukrainian eggs, Baltic amber, imported crystal, Polish pottery, hand embroidered Ukrainian fashion and much more.

 Location

 The Slavic Festival is held on the Mike Onka Memorial Building grounds, 11520 E. Putnam in Sugar Creek.
 Free parking and shuttles are available throughout the event.
 Visit the Festival website for more information.

-2017 Festival
+2024 Festival

-The Sugar Creek Slavic Festival will be held June 9 and 10 in Sugar Creek, Missouri.
-Scheduled entertainment include the Sugar Creek Kolo Kids, Ethnic Dance Troupe Tamburitzans, and village musicians.
-It also includes the annual sausage eating competition sponsored by Peter May's House of Kielbasa.
+The Sugar Creek Slavic Festival will be held June 7 and 8 in Sugar Creek, Missouri.
+Scheduled entertainment include five-time Grammy nominee Lynn Marie and the Nashville Polka Guys, the Sugar Creek Kolo Kids and Ethnic Dance Troupe, Hvratski Obicaj, the Sugar Creek Tamburitzans, village musicians, Baric Brothers, We Like Pivo, Dandelion Lakewood, PromoUkraine, Irina Moma, Megan Luttrell, DJ Kolache and the annual sausage eating competition sponsored by Peter May's House of Kielbasa.